Skip to main content

 How Johnson & Wales University Compares

-Johnson & Wales University directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 66/100 is 8 points below the Education category average.
-The organization holds 28.7 months of operating reserves, indicating strong financial stability.
+Johnson & Wales University earns a NonprofitTruth efficiency grade of B (66/100).
+That is 2 points above the Education category average.
+Compensation for current officers and key employees represents 1.35% of total revenue.
+The organization holds 28.7 months of operating reserves, indicating strong financial cushion.

 Financials